- Are your surgeons board certified?

 Will you work with me to get insurance approval?

 Our insurance specialists will work hard with each client to obtain insurance approval and maximize your benefits.
 The insurance approval process culminates with submission for pre-authorization for the operation.
 Blossom Bariatrics sends a detailed and comprehensive packet tailored to the specific requirements of the client’s insurance company for pre-authorization.
-This results a very high chance of approval the first time around with the insurance company.*
+This results a very high chance of approval the first time around with the insurance company.* We suggest allowing us to work with your insurance company instead of you, the client, trying to navigate it.

 [ top ]